Plexversal/dev-insights/README.md

 ## 🗒️ Things to note

 * The app does not automatically get previous dev comments, BUT if you specified any `users` in the app config from step 3 above, it will try fetch the last 30 comments/posts for that user and then populate the app if they were made in the subreddit.
-* Matching config options are independant from each other, so if you put something in all 3 options then a user which matches any of the options will be a match.
+* Matching config options are independent from each other, so if you put something in all 3 options then a user which matches any of the options will be a match.
 It will match in order of users, flair text and then flair css class.
 * As mentioned before flair may be visually wrong in the app, this may happen if you have duplicate flair text, please report if you see issues.

 ## 🖊️ Patch notes

+### v0.0.16

+* Minor bug fixes.
+* Additional Reddit development compliance.

 ### V0.0.15